learn-co-curriculum/dsc-understanding-self/README.md

 print("2. ", the_snail.introduce())
 ```

+    1. Hi, my name is Gail.
+It is a pleasure to meet you!
+    2. Hi, my name is Gail.
+It is a pleasure to meet you!

 Uh oh!
 That's not quite right.
 We need our introduce method to be a bit more dynamic so that each Person instance object is able to introduce itself.
 This is where self comes in! `self`, after all, is the instance object we are asking to introduce it`self`.
 And since our instance method already has our instance object available, we can just interpolate our instance object's name attribute.

 Let's again refactor our class to make this change